sunnysidedenver/regis_msds_practicum2/README.md

 ![alt text](https://github.com/sunnysidedenver/regis_msds_practicum2/blob/main/fire_overview.png)

 This second map shows the total acreage burned in each forest, compared to the total acreage of each forest.
 Many of the forests have suffered significant loss.
+Note: The number of fires has been exaggerated/enlarged on the map for display purposes.

 ![alt text](https://github.com/sunnysidedenver/regis_msds_practicum2/blob/main/fire_overview2.png)